The Do's & The Don'ts

 The Escorts/The Do's & The Don'ts were inducted into the Iowa Rock N Roll Music Association's Hall of Fame in 1997.
-When the original group, which included Dick & Zelda Sherman (bass guitar and keyboard respectively), Roger Booth (drums and lead vocals), and Dick Burns (lead guitar), started in 1959 nobody knew that they would make rock music history.
+When the original group, which included Dick Sherman (bass guitar), Roger Booth (drums and lead vocals), and Dick Burns (lead guitar), started in 1959 nobody knew that they would make Iowa rock music history.

 They were one of the first professional bands in Iowa to play Rock N Roll music.
 They were also the first one in the state to feature a female keyboard player in what was mostly an all-male music business.
-Zelda joined in 1962.
+Dick Sherman and Zelda Sherman are husband and wife.
+Zelda officially joined in 1962 on keyboard, but traveled everywhere with the band from the beginning.

 The Escorts' first official date was playing in the store window for the grand opening of the Montgomery Wards' store in Washington, Iowa.
 They didn't stay long in the Wards' window, as The Escorts quickly became Eastern Iowa's #1 touring and recording rock music attraction.